waterstopper/waterstopper.github.io/content/100-days/devlog2.md

 ### Adding state, encountering problems

-For convenience, I added state to the link instance:
+For convenience, I added these properties to the link instance:

 * `index`: index of currently resolved child
 * `currentVariable`: value of currently resolved child
 * `currentParent`: previously resolved child
 * `table`: symbolTable with `currentVariable` as `variableTable`
-* `initialTable`: symbolTable before link evaluation, used to resolve function arguments:
+* `initialTable`: symbolTable before link evaluation, used to resolve function arguments.
+It is useful in the following code:

 ```kotlin
 class A {